Back to Help Center

 #how-to#sync#backup#restore#tasks#guide

-Every task in Sync performs one operation between your source (local storage) and your destination drive.
+Every run of a task performs one operation between your sources (local storage) and your destination drive.
 Picking the right operation matters, because they behave differently — especially around deleted files.
-This guide explains what each operation does and when to use it.
+This guide explains what each operation does, when to use it, and where to choose it in the app.

 If you haven't created a task before, start with the guide "How to Create a Sync Task", and see "What is a Drive?" for how to connect your storage.